 I love making crackers and playing with the liquid ratio which changes the texture of the crackers.
 I have two different savory cracker recipes: One is Sesame Seed Olive Oil Crackers and the other one is Nigella& Sesame Seed Olive Oil Crackers.
-The first one is crunchy and the second one is crunchy and melt in mouth.
-The total liquid amount (water+ olive oil) I use is same in these crackers.
+The first one is crunchy and the second one is both crunchy and melt in mouth.
+The total liquid amount (water+ olive oil) I use is the same in these crackers.
 I only change the olive oil and water amount.
-In the first one I use less olive oil, more water which results in crunchy crackers.
-In the latter one, I increase the olive oil amount and decrease the water amount(I use almost same amount of olive oil and sugar) which results in crunchy and melt in mouth crackers.
+In the first one, I use less olive oil, more water which results in crunchy crackers.
+In the latter one, I increase the olive oil amount and decrease the water amount(I use almost the same amount of olive oil and sugar) which results in crunchy and melt in mouth crackers.

 Again, I play with the liquid amount in today’s recipe.
 I use less olive oil amount than I use in Nigella& Sesame Seed Crackers to see if I can still have crunchy and melt in mouth crackers.
 Yes, my crackers end up crunchy and melt-in-your-mouth without too much oil.
 If you want a recipe something in the middle of those 2 crackers, you can use this recipe.
 I love it!
 I make my crackers with fresh dill.
 If you like, you can add some cheese which will be perfect.

 We can go through the steps;

 First I combine the flour, salt and sugar.
 Then I add in the olive oil and water.
 I stir with my spatula.
 Next, I add the fresh dill and mix.
 Just like my other crackers, the dough is just a little bit sticky which is ok, you can easily roll out the dough.
 Don’t think of adding some more flour.
 (If you want you can also add some cheese while you are adding the dill.)